Alberto Ventafridda

 The class then gathered around a large cork pinboard, sketched the tests calendar with the empty slots to fill, and started the complex process of finding the optimal candidate for each slot.
 The process vaguely resembled traders fighting on an stock exchange floor.

 Everyone had other oral exams, personal issues and countless other hard constraints that made this problem difficult to solve by hand.
-The web app successfully solved the problem.

 Screenshot of the pinboards web app.
 It shows a calendar, with names in each slot. the calendar is labelled 'Inglese', and has an orange background.
 There are other calendars with other colors, that are minimized.